 Academies are required to publish information about their PP funding on their website .We have published the school’s pupil premium allocation in respect of the current academic year; details of how it is intended that the allocation will be spent; details of how the previous academic year’s allocation was spent, and the impact of this expenditure on the educational attainment of those pupils at the school, in respect of whom grant funding was allocated.

-The date of the next review of the school’s pupil premium strategy will be in early October 2018.
+The next review of pupil premium will be in September 2022.